wp-plugins/eshop/readme.txt

 * Merchant gateways: Paypal and Cash/Cheque!
 * Merchant gateways still included but no longer supported: Authorize.net, Payson, eProcessingNetwork, Webtopay, iDEAL
 * Sales tax!
-* Now compatible with WP Affiliate for affiliates - see [wiki](http://quirm.net/wiki/eshop/).
+* Now compatible with WP Affiliate for affiliates - see [eShop wiki](http://quirm.net/wiki/eshop/).
 * able to be used as a product catalogue with no sales.
 * and much much more